He brought them out of darkness, the utter darkness, and broke away their chains. Psalm 107:14 (NIV)

 So if the Son sets you free, you will be free indeed.
 John 8:36 (NIV)

-As you look around, you can see that the chains which bound you to your sin and generational dysfunctions are gone – you’ve been set free.
-By faith, you can clearly walk away and leave the rubble of your former life behind you.
-You can walk in newness of life.
+As you look around, you can see that the chains which bound you to your sin and generational dysfunctions are gone—you’ve been set free.
+By faith, you can clearly walk away and leave the rubble of your former life behind—you can walk in newness of life.

 Maybe you are the one looking back over your shoulder, or the one laboring to carry those chains and dysfunctions along with you.
 If so, can you visualize how different that looks from the believer who walks away from his past bondage and begins walking in freedom in Christ?

-May all of us, as Christians, remember who we are in Christ.
-And even though at times, we think we feel their pull, may we render our generational dysfunctions powerless in the light of God’s Word.
+As Christians, let’s remember who we are in Christ.
+Even though at times, we think we feel their pull, let’s render our generational dysfunctions powerless in the light of God’s Word.